-Connect the positioner to the PZT & SENSOR socket.
+Connect the positioner to the sockets PZT and SENSOR.

-If your system was calibrated by PI, the piezo servo controller and the positioner must not be replaced.
+If your system was calibrated by PI, the piezo servo controller and the positioner must not be exchanged or substituted.
 Take note of the assignment indicated by the serial numbers on the calibration label on the piezo servo controller.